 What is the Amazon Fire TV?

-The fundamental proposition is the same – this is a little box that streams Amazon Video and other big-name video services.
+The fundamental proposition is the same – this is a little box that streams Amazon Video and best streaming services.
 It’s sleeker and faster but, really, you’ll need an Amazon account to get the most out of it.

 Amazon Fire TV – Design